10 Questions You Should Know about Stainless Steel Stub Flanges

 6. How Are Stainless Steel Stub Flanges Installed?

-Installation of stainless steel stub flanges typically involves welding the stub end to the pipe, followed by bolting the flange to another flange or connecting piece.
+Installing stainless steel stub flanges typically involves welding the stub end to the pipe and then bolting the flange to another flange or connecting piece.
 Proper alignment and fitting are essential to avoid stress and ensure a leak-free connection.
-It’s recommended to follow manufacturer guidelines during installation.
+It is advisable to follow manufacturer guidelines during installation.

 7. Are There Any Standards Governing Stub Flanges?